meghanadhpulivarthi/rag_recipes/README.md

 5. **Run retrieval** to search over indexed documents
 6. **Run generation** to produce answers using retrieved context

-All three phases are available as CLI commands that can be invoked from any directory:
+All three phases are available through one CLI entrypoint `rag-recipes` with subcommands that can be invoked from any directory:

-- `rag-index`: Process and chunk documents, create vector indices
+- `rag-recipes index`: Process and chunk documents, create vector indices
-- `rag-retrieve`: Search indexed documents for relevant context
+- `rag-recipes retrieve`: Search indexed documents for relevant context
-- `rag-generate`: Generate responses with retrieved context using an LLM
+- `rag-recipes generate`: Generate responses with retrieved context using an LLM

 ### Command-Line Interface